 According to the American Heart Association scientific statement, there are no known contraindications to using RESPeRATE.

 RESPeRATE may work by resetting several blood pressure control mechanisms, such as:

 - Stimulating and desensitising pressure receptors located within the chest

 - Reducing the sensitivity of receptors that react to carbon dioxide/oxygen balance

 - Reducing overactivity of the sympathetic nervous system

 - Reducing levels of stress-related hormones

 A recent medical publication, in Current Hypertension Reports (June 2017) suggests that device-guided breathing techniques could be used alongside lifestyle approaches as a first step for people with mild hypertension who do not have cardiovascular disease, kidney disease, or diabetes.

-They also suggest that device-guided paced breathing could be recommended for people:
+The researchers also suggest that device-guided paced breathing could be recommended for people:

-- whose blood pressure is not well controlled on antihypertensive medication
+- whose blood pressure is not well controlled on antihypertensive medication alone

 - who cannot tolerate their medication